DoctorKhan/Works/Resilient-Network-Plan.md

 Expansion is approached as a strategic imperative for diversification and impact, balanced with the need to maintain network integrity and resilience.

 5.1.  **Principled New Node Onboarding:**
-    * **Alignment & Commitment:** Demonstrated commitment to TerraFlow’s North Star, zero-microplastic KPI, and core values.
+    * **Alignment & Commitment:** Demonstrated commitment to Resonant Earth’s North Star, zero-microplastic KPI, and core values.
     * **Local Leadership:** Strong, passionate, and capable local founding team with community ties.
     * **Resilience Plan:** Submission of a node-specific resilience plan addressing resource sovereignty, local risks, and community integration.
-    * **DAO Approval:** Formal proposal and DAO vote required for official TerraFlow node status and access to network resources/branding.
+    * **DAO Approval:** Formal proposal and DAO vote required for official Resonant Earth node status and access to network resources/branding.

 5.2.  **Phased & Supported Expansion (Iterating on Initial Roadmap):**
     * **Phase 0 - Digital Community Nucleation (Current - Ongoing):** Global online community growth, content dissemination (livestreaming, software as content), waitlist building, test-net operations.